I hope you enjoy!

 He eyed the heavy wood door at the far end of the barn that led to his small studio apartment, complete with ode de animal.
 Behind that door was his soft bed, a hell of a step up from the hard ground last night.
 Another growl from his stomach ended the debate, and Fort headed for the house, pushing thoughts of his bed aside.
 He'd pop in, say hello, cram his face full of food, and get to bed as fast as possible.

-Going through the back door, Fort entered directly into the kitchen where Ma and Sheriff Tinsdale sat at the large harvest table, solemn looks upon their faces.
+Going through the back door, Fort entered directly into the kitchen where Ma and Sheriff Tinsdale sat at the large harvest table, solemn looks on their faces.

 “Here's the deal, son.
 You know it's been hard on Bitsy and myself with the kids being so far away and not getting in any time with our grandkids,” Tinsdale said, then sipped at his coffee.
 Bitsy, the sheriff's wife and dispatcher for the department, had recently come back from Florida where she'd helped their youngest daughter with her three children while she was in the hospital having number four.
 It hadn't taken a detective to see Bitsy's unhappiness once she returned.